 hello, bula from Fiji. its heaven here. we left NZ just at the right time, when things were really starting to be cold and bleak.
 We arrived on Monday, in paradise literally.
 Bedroom looking directly onto the beach, beautiful weather, hot and dry, lovely food, and most importantly, the loveliest people I have ever met.
 Fijians are just so caring and friendly, it is making my stay here magical.
+For my second Photo series: I chose my 'eery' pictures.
+I love misty mornings and ethereal looking things and places.
+I hope you will enjoy these photographs, they are some of my favourite.
+Back home on Monday, with more postings, maybe some photos of Fiji! xxx

 Sometimes, life is funny.
 This week I bid for a lot at our local auction (first time for me): there was one of those scalloped edge round mirror that I like and collect and a tin that was lovely in that lot.
 I got it for NZ$5, so I was pretty happy with that.
 Although I had to let the gorgeous dining table go because it was not quite right shape, such is life...
 Anyway, in the lot was the 'mushroom' casserole dish, which I quite liked but wasn't so sure about.
 Until my friend Zoe spotted that, believe it or not, is a Cathrinholm piece!!!
 Yes, I kid you not.
 After last week's find, I was amazed.
 So, in one week, I got 2 Cathrinholm pieces...
 A good week I'd say!!